dippynark/cluster-api-provider-kubernetes/README.md

 export KUBECONFIG=example-kubeconfig

 # Wait for the apiserver to come up
-# If the example-lb Service is not reachable from your machine consider port-forwarding to it
+# If the cluster api endpoint is not reachable from your machine consider
+# port-forwarding to the example-lb Service and connecting to localhost
 until kubectl get nodes &>/dev/null; do sleep 1 done